SAP-samples/teched2023-DT161/README.md

 ## Exercises

 - Getting Started

    You can logon to SAP Business Transformation Center using the following URL: [SAP Business Transformation Center](https://dt161-vygek9xc.eu10.alm.cloud.sap)

    As logon user and password please use the following username & password.
 Please replace “###” with your group id (displayed at your table):
    - User: DT161_###
    - Password: Acce$$teched23

-   Within the Launchpad App Overview, select the Section “SAP Business Transformation Center” to navigate to the single Apps of the SAP Business Transformation Center
+   Within the launchpad app overview, select the section “SAP Business Transformation Center / Transformation” to navigate to the single apps of the SAP Business Transformation Center.

-- Exercise 1 – Upload the SAP Readiness Check File for SAP ERP Usage and Data Profiling (UDP)
+- Exercise 1 – Upload the SAP Readiness Check file for SAP ERP Usage and Data Profiling (UDP)
     - Step 1.1. – Download the SAP Readiness Check UDP example file [here](https://github.com/SAP-samples/teched2023-DT161/blob/main/PTP_920_15.zip)
-    - Step 1.2. – Upload the Zip File from the SAP Readiness Check UDP example file Click on the Fiori App “Manage Analysis File” and press the “Create” Button to upload the Zip analysis file from step 1.1.
+    - Step 1.2. – Upload the zip file from the SAP Readiness Check UDP example file

+      - Click on the fiori app “Manage Analysis File” and press the “Create” button to upload the zip analysis file from step 1.1.
-      Start the name of the analysis file with your group id followed by dash “###-“ and optionally provide a short description in the field “Notes” hit the “Create” button
+      - Start the name of the analysis file with your group id followed by dash “###-“ and optionally provide a short description in the field “Notes” and hit the “Create” button
-    - Q1: Once the file has been successfully uploaded, what´s the User ID who run the Analysis in the ECC source system?
+    - Q1: Once the file has been successfully uploaded, what´s the User ID who ran the analysis in the ECC source system?

 - Exercise 2 – Create a Digital Blueprint
     - Step 2.1. – Create your Digital Blueprint
-      Click on the Fiori App “Manage Digital Blueprints” and press “Create” Enter a name of the Digital Blueprint with your group id followed by dash “###-“ Maintain a free text in the description choose the uploaded analysis file from step 1.2 out of the value help in the field “Analysis File” and hit the “Create” Button
+      - Click on the fiori app “Manage Digital Blueprints” and press “Create”

+      - Enter a name of the Digital Blueprint with your group id followed by dash “###-“

+      - Maintain a free text in the description

+      - choose the uploaded analysis file from step 1.2 out of the value help in the field “Analysis File” and hit the “Create” button

-    - Step 2.2. – Have a first look at your Digital Blueprint Data Once your Digital Blueprint is created, first Data are displayed in the Fiori App Quickly browse through the 3 sections on the App
+    - Step 2.2. – Have a first look at your Digital Blueprint Data
+      - Once your Digital Blueprint is created, first Data are displayed in the Fiori App
+      - Quickly browse through the 3 sections on the App
     - Q2: What's the System ID and the client of the ECC source system?

- - Exercise 3 – Get an Overview about the Data Profile of your ECC source system
+ - Exercise 3 – Get an overview about the data profile of your ECC source system
-     - Step 3.1. – Start the Digital Blueprint Overview
+     - Step 3.1. – Start Digital Blueprint Overview
-       Click on the Fiori App “Digital Blueprint Overview” and select your Digital Blueprint Name with your Group ID created in Exercise 2 from the dropdown list
+       - Click on the fiori app “Digital Blueprint Overview” and select your Digital Blueprint name with your group ID created in Exercise 2 from the dropdown list
-       Navigate through the in total 5 Cards of the Digital Blueprint Overview and adjust their size & appearance according to your needs
+       - Navigate through the in total 5 Cards of the Digital Blueprint Overview and adjust their size & appearance according to your needs
-       Choose the “Open Help” Icon on the upper right screen to learn about the Card for System Hints
+       - Choose the “Open Help” icon on the upper right screen to learn about the card for system hints
     - Q3: How many Company Codes do exist in the ECC source system?
     - Q4: Which Application Component contains the most data sets in the ECC source system?

- - Exercise 4 – Choose your Company Codes in Scope for the Transition to SAP S/4HANA
+ - Exercise 4 – Choose your company codes in scope for the transition to SAP S/4HANA
     - Step 4.1. – Start the Digital Blueprint Overview
-      Click on the header of the Card “Company Code Selection” to jump into the Scoping App for the Company Codes Alternatively, choose the App “Select Company Codes” from the App Overview and select your Digital Blueprint ID
+      - Click on the header of the card “Company Code Selection” to jump into the scoping app for the company codes
+      - Alternatively, choose the App “Select Company Codes” from the Launchpad overview and select your Digital Blueprint ID
-    - Step 4.2 – Set Company Codes out of Scope
+    - Step 4.2 – Set company codes out of scope
-      Select only company codes with a last activity greater equal 2022 independent whether they are open items or not by utilizing the settings of the company code list view as well as filtering and sorting
+      - Select only company codes with a last activity greater equal 2022 independent whether there are open items or not by utilizing the settings of the company code list view as well as filtering and sorting
-      Set all other Company Codes with a last activity smaller than 2022 to “Out of Scope” by using the button “Mass Edit”
+      - Set all other company codes with a last activity smaller than 2022 or without any activity to “Out of Scope” by using the button “Mass Edit”
-    - Step 4.3 – Check Details of a Company Code
+    - Step 4.3 – Check details of a company code
-      Click on the Company Code “BE01” to jump into the Details Page of the Company Code Browse through the details of the Company Code
+      - Click on the company code “BE01” to jump into the details of the company code
+      - Browse through the details of the company code
-    - Q5: Which fiscal year variant is maintained for the Company Code BE01?
+    - Q5: Which fiscal year variant is maintained for the company code BE01?
-    - Q6: How many Purchase Orders have been created in Company Code BE01 in the year 2021?
+    - Q6: How many purchase orders have been created in company code BE01 in the year 2021?
-    - Q7: Does the Company Code BE01 contain open Customer Items?
+    - Q7: Does the company code BE01 contain open customer items?
-      Add a free defined comment in the details of the Company Code and leave the details of the Company Code BE01
+      - Add a free defined comment in the details of the company code and return to the company code overview

-- Exercise 5 – Review your first Scoping Decision and its Data impact
+- Exercise 5 – Review your first scoping decision and its data impact
    - Step 5.1. – Start the Digital Blueprint Overview
-     Click on the Fiori App “Digital Blueprint Overview” and select your Digital Blueprint Name with your Group ID created in Exercise 2 from the dropdown list
+     - Click on the fiori app “Digital Blueprint Overview” and select your Digital Blueprint name with your Group ID created in Exercise 2 from the dropdown list
-     Navigate through the Cards of the Digital Blueprint Overview and explore the results of you previously done scoping decision
+     - Navigate through the cards of the Digital Blueprint Overview and explore the results of you previously done scoping decision
-   - Q8: How many percent is the overall data footprint reduction resulting from your scoping decision?
+   - Q8: How many percent is the overall data footprint reduction resulting from your scoping decisions?

-- Exercise 6 – Choose your Transformation Objects in Scope for the Transition to SAP S/4HANA
+- Exercise 6 – Choose your transformation objects in scope for the transition to SAP S/4HANA
    - Step 6.1. – Start the Digital Blueprint Overview
-     Click on the header of the Card “Transformation Object Selection” to jump into the Scoping App for the Transformation Objects
+     - Click on the header of the card “Transformation Object Selection” to jump into the scoping app for the transformation objects
-     Alternatively, choose the App “Select Transformation Objects” from the App Overview and select your Digital Blueprint ID Explore the App Content by changing settings in the Transformation Object List view
+     - Alternatively, choose the app “Select Transformation Objects” from the app overview and select your Digital Blueprint ID
+     - Explore the app content by changing settings in the transformation object list view (e.g. setting filters or change grouping / sorting)
-   - Q9: Which Transformation Object contains the oldest Last Activity Date?
+   - Q9: Which transformation object contains the oldest last activity date?
-   - Q10: Within Application Component “SD”, which Transformation Object has the latest Last Activity Date and when?
+   - Q10: Within application component “SD”, which transformation object has the latest last activity date and when?
-   - Step 6.2 – Check Details of a single Transformation Object Click on the Transformation Object “Sales Document – Order” and have a look at the details page of the Transformation Object
+   - Step 6.2 – Check details of a single transformation object
+     - Click on the transformation object “Sales Document – Order” and have a look at the details page of the transformation object
-     Have a look at the Company Codes where the Transformation Object has been used, the Company Code Scoping Status und its Data Count
+     - Have a look at the company codes where the transformation object has been used, the company code scoping status und its data count
-     Compare the Sum of the Data Counts for all Company Codes marked as out of Scope and the Figure for “Total Data Count” and “Relevant Data Count” at the top of the details page for the Transformation Object
+     - Compare the sum of the data counts for all company codes marked as out of scope and the figure for “Total Data Count” and “Relevant Data Count” at the top of the details page for the transformation object
-     Optionally, press the “Go to Technical Details” on the upper right of the detailed page of the selected Transformation Object to get insights on the table structure of the transformation object
+     - Optionally, press the “Go to Technical Details” on the upper right of the detailed page of the selected transformation object to get insights on the table structure of the transformation object

-   -  Step 6.3 – Set Transformation Objects out of Scope For business purposes, the management of real estate processes shall not be done in S/4HANA.
+   -  Step 6.3 – Set transformation objects out of scope
+      - For business purposes, the management of real estate processes shall not be done in SAP S/4HANA.
 It is not known if this component is used at all in the ECC source system
-      Check if the Application Component “RE” contains usage data at all by utilizing the given filtering capabilities Set the whole Application Component “RE” out of Scope by using the “mass edit” option in the list overview and set the Status Value to “Confirmed”
+      - Check if the application component “RE” contains usage data at all by utilizing the given filtering capabilities
+      - Set the whole application component “RE” out of scope by using the “mass edit” option in the list overview and set the status value to “Confirmed”

-- Exercise 7 – Review your Scoping Decision and Confirm the Digital Blueprint
+- Exercise 7 – Review your scoping decision and confirm the Digital Blueprint
     - Step 7.1. – Start the Digital Blueprint Overview
-      Click on the Fiori App “Digital Blueprint Overview” and select your Digital Blueprint Name with your Group ID created in Exercise 2 from the dropdown list
+      - Click on the fiori app “Digital Blueprint Overview” and select your Digital Blueprint name with your Group ID created in Exercise 2 from the dropdown list
-      Navigate through the Cards of the Digital Blueprint Overview and explore the results of you previously done scoping decision
+      - Navigate through the cards of the Digital Blueprint Overview and explore the results of you previously done scoping decision
     - Q11: How many percent is the overall data footprint reduction resulting from your scoping decision?
     - Step 7.2. – Confirm the Digital Blueprint
-      As a last step, manifest your scoping activities within the Digital Blueprint by setting the status to “Completed” Click on the Fiori App “Manage Digital Blueprints” and select your Digital Blueprint Name with your Group ID created in Exercise 2 from the dropdown list to jump into the details view
+      - As a last step, manifest your scoping activities within the Digital Blueprint by setting the status to “Completed”
+      - Click on the fiori app “Manage Digital Blueprints” and select your Digital Blueprint name with your group ID created in Exercise 2 from the dropdown list to jump into the details view
-      Hit the “Confirm Digital Blueprint” Button and Press “Ok” in case a warning Pop Up appears indicating an open confirmation status on transformation object level
+      - Hit the “Confirm Digital Blueprint” button and press “Ok” in case a warning Pop Up appears indicating an open confirmation status on transformation object level
-      Navigate back to the list overview and compare the timestamps of your Digital Blueprint ID for the
+      - Navigate back to the list overview and compare the timestamps of your Digital Blueprint ID for the
         - analysis date & time
         - creation date & time
         - confirmation date & time